Machine Learning Based Compensation for Inconsistencies in Knitted Force Sensors: Evaluation and Discussion

 Our tests showed that a low number of hidden layers worked well in most cases and increasing them did not considerably improve scores.
 Occasionally, adding a fourth hidden layer did even degrade results, but this seems also to be subject to network topology.
 Overall, hidden layer \textit{base sizes} of at least 4 were required, otherwise the resulting models would be unusable.
 In terms of features, we saw that smoothing factors resulting from $a$ = 10 (with both $N$ = 3 and $N$ = 4) did not perform well.
 We speculate this is because the smoothing factors are too far apart and the resulting low number of $G_i$ features include too little historical information.
 Overall, our variations with $a$ = 5 performed better, however the best scores were achieved with $a$ = 2.5 and $N$ \textless 10.
 A spreadsheet including all the scores of our network variations can be found in the supplementary material.

 Our systematic tests resulted in the best $r^2$ score for the parameter-combinations of $a$ = 2.5, $N$ = 7 (i.e., $A$ = (0.4, 0.16, 0.064, 0.0256, 0.01024, 0.004096, 0.0016384), HL base size = 4, and topology = (1, \textonehalf, \textonehalf), which gives neuron counts of (4, 2, 2) (cf. Figure \ref{fig:ann}).
 Predictions of force values from our training sets resulted in $r^2$ values of 0.791 and 0.767 (PES), as well as 0.830 and 0.828 (Lycra), producing highest gains for the PES variants.
 Figure \ref{fig:prediction} shows the result of test set \#1, with $p$ overlaid on $\overline{G}$ and $\overline{F}$.
 It is striking that the long-term drift was removed.
 Inspection of section snippets (cf. Figure \ref{fig:prediction}, left) reveal considerable improvement over the pre-processed input signal that goes well beyond what could be achieved with more basic transformation techniques.
 Using identical parameters, the network was also trained for the Lycra test-set, and as can be seen in Figure \ref{fig:prediction} (right), there is similar improvement.
 In general, however, we can observe occasional underestimation of peaks, while the model seems to perform very well at low-force areas.
-Figure \ref{fig:error} shows a comparison between deviations before and after applying the correction, i.e., pre-processed input signal $\overline{G}$ vs. prediction $p$.
-We calculated the difference between each of the signals and the ground-truth $F$ values, binned them by $F$ and calculated relative squared error for each bin.
-We can see that correction is most effective in lower regions, in particular below 7\,N for PES and below 15\,N for Lycra.